In this article, you’ll find answers to questions like:

-Even if you’re ensuring your children exercise, sleep enough and eat well, those efforts may be wasted if they’re not washing their hands.
+Even if you’re ensuring your children exercise, sleep enough and eat well, those efforts may be wasted if they’re not washing their hands - especially in the time of COVID.

-That’s what more than 270 U.S. school nurses said in a 2013 survey by KidsHealth in the Classroom, which emphasizes hand-washing as the best way to prevent children from getting sick.
+That’s what more than 270 U.S. school nurses said in a survey by KidsHealth in the Classroom, which emphasizes handwashing as the best way to prevent children from getting sick, whether from a common cold or pandemic virus.

 The nurses say parents should teach — and then remind — their children how and when to wash their hands and to not touch their eyes, nose and mouth.
 They should also cough and sneeze into their elbows to minimize the spread of germs.